CS171/Homework_instructions/week-05/hw/week_05_hw.md

 **Final sketch**

 Once you got your inspiration, sketched a few ideas, and iterated on them, it is time to create your final sketch.
 Again, you can use pen and paper or a tablet and electronic pencil for this.
 We do not want you to be constrained, so you can **use any page size or format** that you like.
 Please use thick strokes and bold colors that are easy to see from a distance and that will reproduce well once you take a photo of your sketch (assuming it was done on paper).
-As before, we want you to use **at least seven** of your data attributes in your final sketch.
+As before, we want you to use **at least five** of your data attributes in your final sketch.

 Similar to the Dear Data project, we also want you to **create a legend that explains how each of your data attributes is visually encoded**.
 The legend can be drawn on a separate piece of real or electronic paper.
 Again, make sure to use thick strokes or large fonts to make the writing easy to read.
 If you like, you can also add the legend directly to your sketch using lines and arrows that make the connection from your visuals to your data.